 - Integrate practices and principles of community music into the curriculum of the music teacher education program and life long learning activities at LMU.

-- Provide performance space at the institute of music education at LMU for local community music groups.
+- Provide performance space at the music education department at LMU for local community music groups.

 - Work with schools using the practices and principles of community music.